-It is not necessary for students to have studied GCSE Classical Civilisation nor GCSE Latin but it is essential for them to have a good command of English.
+It is not necessary for students to have studied GCSE History or GCSE Classical Civilisation but it is essential for them to have a good command of English.
 All modules are assessed through examinations.